Swansea University College of Science/EPSRC PhD Scholarship 2017/2018

 For candidates whose first language is not English, we require IELTS 6.5 (with 6.0 in each component) or equivalent.
 Please visit our website for a list of acceptable English language tests.

-This PhD scholarship is open to UK or EU applicants, or applicants with indefinite leave to remain in the UK.
+This PhD scholarship is open to UK applicants only.

-This is a three year fully-funded EPSRC scholarship covering UK / European Union Tuition Fees and an annual stipend of £14,553 (RCUK rate).
+This is a three year fully-funded EPSRC scholarship covering UK Tuition Fees and the standard UK Postgraduate Research Student living stipend of £14,777 per annum.

 How to apply: